What Is The Difference Between Spr And Lspr

 • Requirement for Large Sample Volumes: Traditional SPR setups often require larger sample volumes, which can be a limitation in material-constrained scenarios.

-ALSO READ: Difference Between Plaque And Calculus
+ALSO READ: What Is The Difference Between Fiber And Probiotics

 Specific Drawbacks of LSPR